Geology and Geophysics

 BS Track Emphasizing Basic Science and Research

-To apply for this track, the student must have a minimum combined grade point average of 3.0 in 24 credits of the required support courses (see below) as well as in GG 170 (or 101 or 103 and 101L), 200, and 250.
-The application will consist of a one-page statement of the student's objectives and research interests, presented to a GG departmental undergraduate advisor.
+To apply for this track, the student must have a minimum combined GPA of 3.0 in 30 credits of the required support courses (see below) plus in GG 170 (or 101 and 101L), 200, and 250.
+The application will consist of a one-page statement of the student’s objectives and research interests, presented to a GG departmental undergraduate advisor and the proposed faculty thesis advisor.
+Acceptance into the research track requires the approval of both the faculty advisor and the proposed thesis advisor.

 The thesis must be carefully planned and meet departmental requirements.
-A thesis supervisor and topic should be identified in the student's second-to-last year in the program.
+A thesis supervisor and topic should be identified when a student enters the program.
 The thesis work requires at least 6 (but not more than 9) credit hours of GG 499 Undergraduate Thesis.
 The thesis research is presented in writing, following the style of a scientific article, and orally in a public seminar.
 The thesis is evaluated by both the research supervisor and a departmental undergraduate advisor.

 Minor in Geology and GeophysicsThe minor requires GG 101 or 103 or 170, 101L (unless 170 is taken), 200, and 11 credits of non-introductory courses at the 300 level or higher.
 A 2.0 GPA is required in these courses.
 The minor is flexible and can provide either an introductory survey of geology or emphasize areas of particular interest to the student.
 A student interested in a minor in geology and geophysics should consult with an advisor from the department to tailor a plan best suited to the student’s interest.

 All applicants must take the GRE General Test.
 All students are urged to have completed a course in a computer programming language before entrance.
 U.S. applications are due by January 15 for admission in the fall semester or by September 1 for the spring semester.
-International applications are due January 1 and August 15, respectively.
+International applications are due January 1 and August 15 for the fall and spring semesters, respectively.

-Undergraduate deficiencies will be determined from the student's transcripts and intended field of study.
-Undergraduate coursework deficiencies will be assessed at the preliminary conference.
-Course GG 611 is intended for students entering from a non-geoscience field to prepare them for graduate studies in the geosciences.
+Any undergraduate deficiencies will be determined from the student’s transcripts and intended field of study, and a plan to address them will be devised at a preliminary conference.
+GG 611 is intended for students entering from a non-geoscience field to prepare them for graduate studies in the geosciences.

-Intended candidates will be accepted from undergraduate majors in the natural sciences, mathematics, and engineering, and they normally would be expected to have completed at least one year each of college mathematics, geology, physics, and chemistry.
-Adequacy of each applicant's additional preparation will depend on the particular branch of geology and geophysics being pursued.
+Candidates are accepted from undergraduate majors in the natural sciences, mathematics, and engineering.
+Incoming students normally are expected to have completed at least one year each of college mathematics, geology, physics, and chemistry.
+The adequacy of each applicant’s additional preparation will depend on the particular branch of geology and geophysics being pursued.
 At the time of application the student should state the field in which he or she intends to study.

-For MS students, the graduate studies committee of the department will determine suitability of Plan A (thesis) or Plan B (non-thesis) at the preliminary conference.
-Virtually all students are required to follow Plan A. Plan A requires a minimum of 30 credits, including 6 credits of GG 700 Thesis Research and at least 24 credits of course work (up to 6 course work credits may be in GG 699).
-Plan B requires a minimum of 30 credit hours of course work and a final exam.
+For MS students, the graduate studies committee of the department will determine the suitability of a Plan A (thesis) or Plan B (non-thesis) pathway at a preliminary conference.
+Plan A requires a minimum of 30 credits, including 6 credits of GG 700 Thesis Research and at least 24 credits of course work (as many as 6 course work credits may be in GG 699).
+Plan B requires a minimum of 30 credit hours of course work and a final project.

 PhD candidates are accepted with either a BS or MS degree.
-Students without an MS must pass a qualifying examination given at the beginning of their second semester in residence.
-All PhD candidates must pass a comprehensive examination no later than at the end of the fourth semester of residence for students without an MS degree or at the end of the second semester of residence for students with an MS degree.
-The comprehensive exam includes oral and written parts that cover in-depth subjects in the student's field of interest and also the breadth of several areas in this and other departments that bear on the field.
-A final examination in defense of the dissertation is required.
-Space and financial aid for the program are limited, so each student's progress will be reviewed annually.
+Students without an MS degree must pass a qualifying examination given at the beginning of their second semester in residence.
+All PhD candidates must pass a comprehensive examination no later than the end of the fourth semester of residence (for students without an MS degree).
+The comprehensive exam includes oral and written parts that cover subjects in-depth within the student’s field of interest as well as relevant general information from geology, geophysics, and other disciplines.
+A final defense of the dissertation is required.
+Space and financial aid for the PhD program are limited, and each student’s progress will be reviewed annually.

 Areas of Interest

-The department can provide further information on research opportunities and financial aid in each of the areas of interest.
+The department can provide additional information on research opportunities and financial aid in each of the areas of interest.
+Many research efforts in the department involve participation in extensive fieldwork and oceanographic expeditions.
+Graduate students are encouraged to participate in these opportunities as a part of their career training.

 Entrance may be through majors in geophysics, geology, mathematics, physics, or engineering.
 Students need a background in geology (which can be obtained in graduate school) together with supporting mathematics and physics.

-Many research efforts in this program involve participation in several oceanographic expeditions each year.
-Graduate students are encouraged to participate in these voyages as a part of their career training.
-The program is multidisciplinary with cooperating faculty and courses from several other departments including civil engineering, geography, oceanography, and soil sciences.
+The MEG program is multidisciplinary with cooperating faculty and courses from several other departments including civil engineering, geography, oceanography, and soil sciences among others.
 The diverse research and teaching interests of the faculty make it possible to tailor graduate degree work to fit the needs and desires of the student.
+Requirements for admission typically include an undergraduate major in geology or one of the other natural sciences, along with basic courses in physics, chemistry, and mathematics.
+Students often study a combination of geology, geophysics, oceanography, biology, civil engineering, and/or geochemistry, as appropriate for his or her optimum intellectual development.

-Volcanology, Geochemistry, and Petrology.
+Volcanology, Geochemistry, and Petrology (VGP).
 UH Manoa is uniquely situated to study all major aspects of volcanic systems.
-Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermalism; eroded fossil volcanic systems on the older islands provide windows into deeper volcanic structures; and Hawai'i is at the center of the Pacific "Ring of Fire."
-Our group studies submarine volcanoes with UH Manoa research vessels and remotely monitors volcanoes on Earth and other planets from ground-based and space-borne observatories.
-Faculty of the Volcanology, Geochemistry, and Petrology (VGP) program operate a wide range of modern, well-equipped analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
-The Hawai'i Center for Volcanology is housed at SOEST; it includes scientists from the USGS Hawaiian Volcano Observatory and the Center for the Study of Active Volcanoes at UH-Hilo, facilitating collaborative projects to monitor active volcanoes.
-In addition, VGP covers basic courses in chemistry, optical minerology, petrology, structural geology, and in some cases, geological field methods and remote sensing techniques.
+Active Hawaiian volcanoes are natural laboratories of intraplate volcanism and hydrothermal activity; eroded fossil volcanic systems on other islands provide windows into deeper volcanic structures, moreover, Hawai‘i is at the center of the Pacific ̴Ring of Fire.”
+Collectively, the VGP group has active field programs that are global in scope.
+The group studies submarine volcanoes with research vessels based at UH Manoa and other institutions, investigates terrestrial volcanoes around the world, and participates in remote monitoring of volcanoes on Earth and other planets using ground-based and space-borne observatories.
+Faculty of the VGP group operate a wide range of modern, well equipped, state-of-the-art analytical laboratories that provide data on the chemical composition and physical properties of rocks and minerals.
+In addition, VGP covers basic courses in Hawaiian geology, geologic hazards, geochemistry, optical mineralogy, petrology, volcanology, geological field methods, remote sensing, and GIS techniques.

-Typically, an undergraduate major in geology, astronomy, physics, or engineering, along with basic courses in chemistry, physics, and mathematics, would be sufficient for entrance.
-The student should be prepared to commence or continue course work in whatever combination of geology, geophysics, geochemistry, planetary science, spectroscopy, radar science, or remote sensing is appropriate for optimum development in the field.
+Typically, an undergraduate major in geology, astronomy, chemistry, physics, or engineering, accompanied by basic courses in chemistry, physics, and mathematics, provides a sufficient background for entrance.
+The student should be prepared to commence or continue course work in whatever combination of geology, geophysics, geochemistry, planetary science, spectroscopy, radar science, or remote sensing is appropriate for optimum development in the field and to satisfy requirements in the Department of Geology and Geophysics.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.